IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 2. Determine the best cross-sell products to offer each customer.
 3. Send a personalized email to each customer.

-Unfortunately, agents in this office are facing a number of headwinds that hinder their ability to perform at their best:
+Unfortunately, agents in this office are facing a number of challenges that hinder their ability to perform at their best:
-- Searching their Salesforce CRM effectively for sales opportunities is time consuming and requires a lot of skill, skills that no everyone on the team possesses.
+- Searching their Salesforce CRM effectively for sales opportunities is time consuming and requires a lot of skill, skills that not everyone on the team possesses.
 - Matching customers circumstances to the most optimal and competitive products is time consuming and requires expert product knowledge.
+The information about products, customers and policies is spread over multiple systems and spreadsheets.
-- Multiple systems and product spreadsheets are used; it takes time to switch between these applications to find the required information.
+- Multiple systems and applications are used; it takes time to switch between these systems to find the required information.
 Data is copied and pasted between applications and inevitably errors are made.
 - There isn't time to create a personalized email for each customer so instead they use templates, but they know that the emails that are produced this way are often ignored.

 Let's look at how this prospecting work can be done more effectively with watsonx Orchestrate.
-- We’ll use a chat interface to extract data from SalesForce that leverages a pre-configured search to find customers with a recent life events.
+- We’ll use a chat interface to extract data from SalesForce that leverages a pre-configured search to find customers with recent life events.
 - We’ll match these customers to the most suitable and competitive products using an automation that represents the digitized knowledge of a product expert.
-- Instead of using an email template we’ll feed the customer information and the products details into a generarative AI model, and let AI draft the prospecting email. ready for us to review and embelish with any specific information for this customer.
+- Instead of using an email template, we’ll feed the customer information and the products details into a generarative AI model.
+This model will draft the prospecting email ready for us to review and edit with any specific information for this customer.
 - Finally, we’ll automate the creation and dispatch of the email.
-We’ll get a chance to review it and embelish it with any specific information for this customer - but we won’t have to open Outlook and copy over email addresses and product info.  <br/><br/>
+We’ll get a chance to review it but we won’t have to open Outlook and copy over email addresses and product info.  <br/><br/>

 Let's get started.